BLUE CREEK CANINE, DOG TRAINING, BILLINGS

 Quick note: I did forget to talk about Canine Care such as veterinarian care, grooming, chiropractic care and more - all just as important as any of the other topics I mention in this video.

-Potty training can sometimes become a cause of frustration - for both owner and puppy.
+Potty training can often become a cause of frustration - for both owner and puppy.
 But it doesn't have to be.

 In this short video I explain how you and your puppy can both get off to a great start.
 Structure , management and adding value to the wanted behavior, are all key components for potty training success.